-Building environmentally friendly continues to be at the forefront for many organizations.
+Building environmentally friendly, green works, continues to be at the forefront for many organizations.
 In November 2010, the International Code Council (www.iccsafe.org) released their latest version of the International Green Construction Code, Version 2.0.
 The new code is designed to provide a resource tool for regulating green and high-performance construction.
 Sponsors contributing to the new code include the American Institute of Architects (www.aia.org), ASTM International (www.astm.org), the American Society of Heating, Refrigerating and Air-Conditioning Engineers [www.ashrae.org], the Illuminating Engineering Society (http://www.ies.org/) and the U.S. Green Building Council (www.usgbc.org).

 Building green has taken shape in the panhandle of Florida; the recently constructed Escambia County Central Office Complex [ECCOC] opened in November 2010 in Pensacola, Florida.
 The structure consists of a 79,000 square foot complex that houses various government agencies, offering a “one-stop” complex.
 In years past, these agencies were located in three separate locations throughout the county.
 It is estimated that the facility will use approximately 22% less energy and 38% less water than current building codes allow.
 The building has been designed with a raised, access flooring system, allowing for future communication and data needs.
 The building has been designed to withstand 140 mph hurricane-force winds.

 This complex has one of the largest green roof systems in the State of Florida.
 The roof is constructed with a five-layer system that is situated over a concrete roof deck.
 The top layer is a 4″ Growth Media underlaid with a 1″ Pollution Media.
 Under the media layer is an Enkadrain, which has a Protection Fabric underneath.
 Separating this layer and the Concrete Roof Deck is a layer of Waterproof & Root Rated Membrane.